klange/toaruos/README.md

 # ToAruOS (とあるOS) #
 ![ToAruOS (logo)](https://github.com/klange/osdev/raw/master/docs/logo.png)

-This is a toy OS based on the POSIX standards.
-The primary goal of the project is for me to learn POSIX from the system side, understanding the design and construction of an operating system on x86 hardware, and build a working implementation of the C standard library.
-Development of とあるOS was managed by the UIUC [SIGOps](http://www.acm.uiuc.edu/sigops/) until May, 2012.
-While the ultimate goal is a microkernel, we currently have a relatively monolithic kernel.
+とあるOS is a hobby operating system based loosely on POSIX.
+Development began in December of 2010 at the University of Illinois at Urbana-Champaign, was managed for a short time by the UIUC [SIGOps](http://www.acm.uiuc.edu/sigops/) and, as of May 2012, is once again independently managed.
+The primary goal of the project is to build a usable operating system and allow its developers to learn the inner workings of various technologies related to that goal.

 ### Build Status ###

+Automated build tests are run with nearly ever commit through Travis CI.
+Sometimes builds time out while downloading external resources, so these results are not always accurate.

 [![Automated build testing provided by Travis CI.](https://secure.travis-ci.org/klange/osdev.png?branch=master)](http://travis-ci.org/klange/osdev)

 ### IRC ###

-For discussion, help with building or running the OS, and for up-to-date build verification, please join us in `#toaruos` on Freenode.
+For discussion, help with building or running the OS, and for up-to-date build verification, please join us in `#toaruos` on Freenode (`irc.freenode.net`).

-## News ##

-Full compositing has been enabled.
-For opaque windows, it is considerably faster than the old rendering methods.
-This is not the case for transparent windows, which I am working on.
-Eventually, blitting of transparent windows will be done with SSE instructions, and should be about as fast as non-transparent windows, at which point transparency may become the default.

 ## Features ##